 November 14, 2017

-LEM Capital Closes its Oversubscribed Fourth Fund Just Above a Hard Cap of $300 Million
+LEM Capital Closes its Fourth Fund Just Above $300 Million

 Philadelphia, PA – LEM Capital, L.P. closed the firm’s fourth discretionary fund in August at its original $300 million target.
 Fund IV will invest exclusively in Class B multifamily properties in primary and secondary U.S. markets that offer an opportunity to add value and increase revenue through property and amenity upgrades as well as improved property management.
 An integral part of the strategy combines the local, long-term market knowledge and day-to-day management of the firm’s network of nationwide operating partners with LEM’s disciplined investment selection, rigorous due diligence process and intensive asset management oversight, all led by the firm’s partners.
 This is the firm’s second fund dedicated to this strategy.

 Fund IV received limited partner commitments from several existing institutional investors in addition to new domestic and international pension funds, fund-of-funds, family offices and high net worth individuals.